Broccoli Stir-Fry gets a sweet-and-tart upgrade with blood oranges. Make this quick and easy dinner recipe in under 30 minutes!

-If there’s one thing I’ve learned about Colorado, though, it’s that you never really know what tomorrow’s weather holds.
-We could easily be buried in snow by Friday, so I’m not quite ready to give up on the winter fruits and veggies just yet.
+If there's one thing I've learned about Colorado, it's that you never really know what tomorrow's weather holds.
+We could easily be buried in snow tomorrow, so I'm not quite ready to give up on the winter fruits and veggies just yet.

-Especially when there’s quick and easy blood orange stir-fry to share!
+Especially when I have this quick-and-easy blood orange stir-fry to share.

 Vibrant blood oranges have a way of lifting your spirits.
-At least, that’s the effect winter citrus always has on me this time of year.
-A couple blood oranges could be everything you need to get through this last push of winter.
+At least, that's the effect winter citrus always has on me this time of year.
+A couple blood oranges could be everything you need to get through this last push of the winter season.

-What I like most about this recipe, though, is that it’s super easy to whip up with pantry ingredients.
-Use navel or mandarin citrus if you can’t find blood oranges.
-Swap in frozen vegetables if you’re out of fresh.
-Try tofu instead of edamame.
+What I like most about this recipe, though, is that it's super easy to whip up with pantry ingredients.
+Swap in frozen broccoli (or another type of veg) if you're out of fresh.
+Try tofu or beans instead of edamame.
 Serve with quinoa, barley, or freekeh instead of rice.
+You can also swap in navel or mandarin fruits if you can't find blood oranges.

 - ½ cup thinly sliced onion (see note)